-Beautiful Cabbagetown is a very charming 'village' in downtown Toronto and has the highest concentration of Victorian homes in North America!
-Cabbagetown is an engaging part of town and it is a wonderful oasis for the Torontonians lucky enough to live there.
-Their homes, 'cottages', semis and detached Victorians have almost all been lovingly restored.
-And these cherished homes are the centrepiece of the lives of many interesting professional singles, couples and vibrant young families.
+Beautiful Cabbagetown has the highest concentration of Victorian homes in North America.
+It is a wonderful oasis in downtown Toronto for those lucky enough to live there.
+These 'cottages', semis and detached Victorians have almost all been lovingly restored.
+They are the centrepiece of the lives of the many interesting professional singles, couples and vibrant young families who live in Cabbagetown.

-With so many trees, several parks and very friendly, involved neighbours, Cabbagetown is a great area in which to live.
+With so many trees, two large, gorgeous parks and very friendly, involved neighbours, Cabbagetown is a great neighbourhood.
 The Riverdale Farm is a very important place for Cabbagetown residents and children from all over the city gravitate to this working farm.
 At the east end of Carlton Street there is a big hill for kids to toboggan and an off-leash park for dogs.
 And yes the residents of Cabbagetown love their dogs!
-In sum, Cabbagetown is a very special place.
-For photos of the historic Necropolis click here.
+In sum, Cabbagetown is a very special place. * 3 generations in Cabbagetown!

 The History of Cabbagetown began in the 1840’s when thousands of Irish immigrants settled here.
 They were very poor and grew cabbages in their front gardens to put food on the table.
 In the 50’s and 1960’s you would have walked through streets of decaying Victorians, several divided into rooming houses.
 But in the 70’s many young couples saw the charm and recognized the potential.
 Together, city politicians, urban activists and local residents fought off redevelopment attempts.
 In 1989 The Cabbagetown Preservation Association was founded which led to the establishment of the Cabbagetown Heritage Conservation District which encourages the preservation of the Cabbagetown streetscapes and facades.